 For certification information, please visit the CAATE Website.

-For more information about ATEP, visit the Athletic Training Website.
+For more information about ATP, visit the Athletic Training Website.